Buildstarted/buildstarted.com/_posts/2014-06-27-casting-in-csharp.md

 ---
-layout: default
+layout: post
-title: Direct casting vs 'as' casting
+title: Direct casting vs as casting
 ---

 There are two primary ways to cast in C#, Direct casting and 'as' casting.